tlaitinen/yesod-dsl/README.md

 ```
 where:
  * $i refers to the *i*th parameter in the route path
- * *authId* refers to the return value of requireAuthId
+ * *$authId* refers to the return value of requireAuthId
  * *$$* refers to the named parameter in the query string
+ * request refers to the JSON object parsed from the request body

 If *public;* is present, then handler can be accessed without authenticating,
 otherwise, requireAuthId is used to authenticate requests.